ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-what-kind-of-game-is-business.markdown

 - Business doesn't have a fixed set of players.
 People are always starting new companies and competing in new ways.
 - There isn't a fixed set of rules.
 People innovate, cross industries, do partnerships.
 All kinds of new ways of doing business and competing happen, all the time.
-- But most importantly, business doesnt have an agreed upon outcome.
+- But most importantly, business doesn't have an agreed upon outcome.
 There is no date when business ends and we all get scored.
 Every day business continues, and we have to keep working to stay in business.

 So **Business is an Infinite game**!